HTTPArchive/data-pipeline/README.md

 - Error logs can be seen in [Error reporting](https://console.cloud.google.com/errors;time=P30D?project=httparchive) GCP
 - Jobs can be seen in the [Dataflow -> Jobs](https://console.cloud.google.com/dataflow/jobs?project=httparchive) screen of GCP.
+- Workflows can be seen in the [Workflows -> Workflows](https://console.cloud.google.com/workflows?project=httparchive) screen of GCP.

 ## Known issues